jbatara/CarbsTheBakery2.0/README.md

 $cd CarbsTheBakery/
 ```

-Once in the correct repository, and confirming that you have .NET core installed (version 2.1 at minimum), run the app with the command
+Once in the correct repository, and confirming that you have .NET core installed (version 2.2), run the app with the command
 ```
 $dotnet run
 ```